This post may include affiliate links; see our disclosure policy.

 Chopped salad in white bowl with Italian dressing

 On the lookout for a side salad to accessorize with all your meals?
-We’re always on the lookout for a great green salad.
-(It’s like your favorite pair of shoes, right?)
-May we present, this incredible chopped salad.
+I’m always on the lookout for a great green salad.
+So might I present, my favorite chopped salad recipe.

 It’s classy and tight.
-There’s our homemade Italian dressing: tangy, savory, and herby.
+It starts with my homemade Italian dressing: tangy, savory, and herby.
 Add to that shallots, tomatoes, cucumber, and a zing from pepperoncini.
 Parmesan cheese seals the deal.
-Are you ready to get cooking?
-Because this chopped salad wants to be part of your kitchen repertoire.
+Every time I serve this to friends or family, they ask for the recipe (no joke!).

 Chopped salad in white bowl with napkin and Italian dressing